-7.4.2 Description of Controls
+6.4.2 Description of Controls

-Regulated Shop Air

-Regulator - provides for regulation of shop air to aircraft door and canopy seals.

-Power Controls

-- OFF Removes power from the drive motor - ON enables supply of power to the drive motor - Green Pilot Light illuminated when drive motor is running - Emergency Stop removes power from the drive motor

-Aircraft Cabin Data

-- Airflow Control Valve Vents output from blower to atmosphere.
+- A Regulated Shop Air - Regulator provides for regulation of shop air to aircraft door and canopy seals. - B Power Controls - OFF Removes power from the drive motor - ON enables supply of power to the drive motor - Green Pilot Light illuminated when drive motor is running - Emergency Stop removes power from the drive motor - C Aircraft Cabin Data - Airflow Control Valve Vents output from blower to atmosphere.
 Full counter clockwise rotation of handle opens valve completely.
-Full clockwise rotation of handle closes valve completely, forcing full output of blower into aircraft cabin. - Cabin Pressure Gauge indicates air pressure inside aircraft cabin. - Rate of Climb This is a Vertical Speed Indicator that displays the rate of climb or descent (rate of pressure change) inside the aircraft cabin in ft/min.

-Airflow Measurement Data

-- Pressure Differential indicates the pressure drop across a known length of pipe within the CPU piping system in inches of water column. - The reading from this gauge is used on the vertical axis on the curves contained in Appendix I.

-System Pressure - indicates the pressure within the CPU piping system.
-The reading from this gauge is used to identify the curves in Appendix I. Temperature - indicates the temperature of the airflow within the
+Full clockwise rotation of handle closes valve completely, forcing full output of blower into aircraft cabin. - Cabin Pressure Gauge indicates air pressure inside aircraft cabin. - Rate of Climb This is a Vertical Speed Indicator that displays the rate of climb or descent (rate of pressure change) inside the aircraft cabin in ft/min. - D Airflow Measurement Data - Pressure Differential indicates the pressure drop across a known length of pipe within the CPU piping system in inches of water column. - The reading from this gauge is used on the vertical axis on the curves contained in Appendix I. - System Pressure indicates the pressure within the CPU piping system.
+The reading from this gauge is used to identify the curves in Appendix I. - Temperature indicates the temperature of the airflow within the CPU piping.

-Temperature - indicates the temperature of the airflow within the CPU piping.
 This reading is used to make the temperature correction to derive SCFM.

-7.4.3 Connection Locations
+6.4.3 Connection Locations